jorritfolmer/puppet-splunk/README.md

 ### Example 3:

-One deployment/license server, one search head, and two indexers:
+One deployment/license server, one search head, and two indexers.
+Note that for the search head to add the indexer as its search peer, the indexer needs to be running **before** the search head manifest is executed.
+This means that you'll have to manage intra-node dependencies manually or through some other orchestration tool.

 ![Example 3](example3.png)